Hermaphrodite: Pseudohermaphroditism

 When spotted hyenas were first scientifically observed by explorers, they were thought to be hermaphrodites.
-Early observations of spotted hyenas in the wild led researchers to believe that all spotted hyenas, male and female, were born with what appeared to be a penis.
-The apparent penis in female spotted hyenas is in fact an enlarged clitoris, which contains an external birth canal.
-It can be difficult to determine the sex of wild spotted hyenas until sexual maturity, when they may become pregnant.
-When a female spotted hyena gives birth, they pass the cub through the cervix internally, but then pass it out through the elongated clitoris.
+Early observations of wild spotted hyenas led researchers to believe that all spotted hyenas, male or female, were born with what looked to be a penis.
+A female spotted hyena's apparent penis is in fact an enlarged clitoris, which contains an external birth canal.
+It can be difficult to determine the sex of spotted hyenas until sexual maturity, when they may become pregnant.
+When a female spotted hyena gives birth, she passes the cub through the cervix internally, but then passes it out through the elongated clitoris.

 Plants

-Hermaphrodite is used in botany to describe, for example, a flower that has both staminate (male, pollen-producing) and carpellate (female, ovule-producing) parts.
+The term hermaphrodite is used in botany to describe, for example, a perfect flower that has both staminate (male, pollen-producing) and carpellate (female, ovule-producing) parts.
+The overwhelming majority of flowering plant species are hermaphroditic.

 Monoecy

-Flowering plant species with separate male and female flowers on the same individual are called monoecious.
+Flowering plant species with separate, imperfect, male and female flowers on the same individual are called monoecious.
+Monoecy only occurs in about 7% of flowering plant species.
 Monoecious plants are often referred to as hermaphroditic because they produce both male and female gametes.
-However, the individual flowers are not hermaphroditic because they are only one sex.
-Monoecy only occurs in about 7% of angiosperm species.
-Conifers are almost all monoecious, but 65% of gymnosperm species are dioecious.
-Some plants can change their sex throughout their lifetime.
-This process is called Sequential hermaphroditism.
+However, the individual flowers are not hermaphroditic if they only produce gametes of one sex.
+65% of gymnosperm species are dioecious, but conifers are almost all monoecious.
+Some plants can change their sex throughout their lifetime, a phenomenon called sequential hermaphroditism.

-Andromonecy
+Andromonoecy

-In andromonecious species, the plants produce perfect (hermaphrodite) flowers and separate staminate flowers that function as male but are sterile as female.
-Andromonecy occurs in about 4000 species of flowering plants (2% of flowering plants).
+In andromonoecious species, the plants produce perfect (hermaphrodite) flowers and separate fertile male flowers that are sterile as female.
+Andromonoecy occurs in about 4000 species of flowering plants (2% of flowering plants).

+Gynomonoecy

+In gynomonoecious species, the plants produce hermaphrodite flowers and separate male-sterile pistillate flowers.
+One example is the meadow saxifrage, Saxifraga granulata.
+Charles Darwin gave several other examples in his 1877 book "The Different Forms of Flowers on Plants of the Same Species".

+About 57% of moss species and 68% of liverworts are unisexual, meaning that their gametophytes produce either male or female gametes, but not both.

+Sequential hermaphroditism is common in bryophytes and some vascular plants.